English

 15

 This article is from The Spark, MIT Technology Review’s weekly climate newsletter.
 To receive it in your inbox every Wednesday, sign up here.
-I’m ready for summer, but if this year is anything like last year, it’s going to be a doozy.
-In…
+As a climate reporter, I’m all too aware of the greenhouse-gas emissions that come from food…

 18